-The assessment will include issues such as security, supervision, water quality, emergency arrangements and risks presented by specific activities etc. More detailed maintenance risk assessments will be completed by the Head of Grounds, covering maintenance and lone working.
+The assessment will include issues such as security, supervision, water quality, emergency arrangements and risks presented by specific activities etc. More detailed maintenance risk assessments will be completed by the Head of Grounds, covering maintenance, the plant room and lone working.